-- Previous NSR Two-Step Analysis Process The original two-step process to determine whether a modification (i.e., project) at an existing major Stationary Source will constitute a major modification subject to the major NSR permitting requirements: - Step One Requires a determination of whether the proposed project, by itself, is expected to result in a significant emissions increase.
-Only the air emission increases from the project could be considered during this Step.
-Any air emission decreases resulting from the project could not be considered.
+- Current NSR Two-Step Analysis Process The two-step process to determine whether a modification (i.e., project) at an existing major Stationary Source will constitute a major modification subject to the major NSR permitting requirements: - Step One Requires a determination of whether the net air emissions resulting from the proposed project is expected to result in a significant emissions increase.
+Both air emission increases and decreases are considered in the analysis.
+The EPA refers to the consideration of emissions increases and decreases in Step One as Project Emissions Accounting (as opposed to "project netting").

-Example: The installation wants to replace four old boilers with more efficient boilers and finds the increase in emissions causes the installation to emit more air pollution than the applicable NSR threshold; therefore, Step Two may be warranted (remember, Step Two is optional) or major NSR permitting is required.
-At this stage, the air emission decreases resulting from the removal of the old boilers were excluded from the analysis.
+Example: The installation wants to replace four old boilers with more efficient boilers and finds the net increase in emissions causes the installation to emit less air pollution than the applicable NSR threshold; therefore, major NSR permitting is NOT required.
+At this stage, both the air emission increases and decreases resulting from the replacement of the old boilers were considered in the analysis.